 When Finn was born, his parents and doctors immediately knew something was wrong.
 Finn’s left leg was swollen to the

 size of an adult head, and it continued to swell at an alarming rate.
 It came as a shock to his parents, who had no family history of these symptoms.
-The swelling appeared to be caused by a serious lymphatic malformation, and Finn was rushed from Virginia Hospital Center in Arlington, VA, to Children’s National Health System in Washington, DC, later that day.
+The swelling appeared to be caused by a serious lymphatic malformation, and Finn was rushed from Virginia Hospital Center in Arlington, VA, to Children’s National Hospital in Washington, DC, later that day.

 At Children’s National, doctors worked to reach a diagnosis and Finn’s parents began to think about what the future might hold for their baby.
 “We were in shock,” said Finn’s mom.
 “I can remember the horrible feeling of uncertainty that set in, wondering if Finn would ever walk, kick a ball, or play.”